terra-campaigns/degenesis/_notions/inklings.md

 ## Archive

-- [ ] Seek the crypto key from Konrad's notebook: chronicler is in Kiev, key is somewhere else.
-- [ ] Hunt a Mammoth
 - [ ] Mine for gold - Mother
 - [ ] Konrad's godfather was seen in lucatore
 - [ ] Isolde: what do you believe to be, as a sublime?